RaulLvu/Java-Fundamentals/README.md

 # Java-Fundamentals

-Below is some code which I studied in previous course:
+Below is some code that I studied in a previous course:

 ![Code source](https://user-images.githubusercontent.com/114149873/199276576-e21755b0-5af1-4545-8ba3-cf74249b4864.jpg)